 “I get to focus on a topic that is important to me and is important to our overall collective wellbeing.
 And while doing that I get to be creative and innovative.

 “As an example, Charles Sturt is the first university to create a sustainable practices online hub.
-It’s a one-stop shop that directors and course design teams can visit to learn how to put sustainable practices into their particular degrees.
+It’s a one-stop shop that directors and course design teams can visit to learn how to put sustainable practices and sustainability strategy into their particular degrees.
 Whether it be dentistry, policing or occupational therapy.

 “Many universities are now copying what we have done.”